Thwani47/blog/content/posts/react-query-crud-app-with-typescripts-and-axios.md

 - formik - a React Form Library.
 - yup - A form data validation library.
 - React Router - a React routing library.
-- JSON Server - a fake RESS API.
+- JSON Server - a fake REST API.
 We'll be using this as the backend server to fetch data from and send data to.
 - Tailwind CSS - A CSS framework we'll use to style our components.

 Run